UK Facts | United Kingdom

 The Pound Sterling is one of the strongest currencies in the world.

-The UK is the world’s sixth largest economy after USA, China, Japan, Germany and India.
+The UK is among the world’s largest economies after USA, China, Japan, Germany and India.

 The United Kingdom is the third largest economy after Germany and France on the European continent.